 - Seek Clarification: If you are unsure if a signer understands your questions, you can ask them to tell you the title of the document.

-What if your signer lacks awareness?
+What should a Notary do if your signer lacks awareness?

 California does not provide guidelines for Notaries to evaluate a signer’s awareness.
 However, Civil Code 1189 does require signers to acknowledge to a Notary that they are the person who signed the document when an acknowledgment is performed.
 If the signer is unable to clearly communicate this, California Notaries should not proceed with an acknowledgment.
 Similarly, a California Notary should not complete a jurat if the signer is unable to respond clearly when the oath or affirmation is being administered.